drain flies

 Are drain flies harmful?

-Can bleach kill drain flies?
+Do you think bleach can kill drain flies?

 Why do drain flies keep coming back?